The Ultimate Guide to Museums in Charlotte

 by Jen McGivney

 To you, fine art may be a painting by Pablo Picasso or Edgar Degas.
 Maybe it’s the architecture of a historic home or a walk-through pavilion surrounded by butterflies.
 Or perhaps your idea of art is a ’67 Corvette.
-Charlotte has dozens of museums celebrating beauty of all kinds.
-Find a few that offer your favorite art, and enjoy an outing of inspiration and education.
+Charlotte’s museums celebrate beauty in all its forms, offering inspiring and educational outings.

 Art